LinneB/LinneBot/README.md

     "channels": [
         "linneb"
     ],
-    "web": {
-        // port to host website and EventSub on "port": 8080
+    // port to host website and EventSub on
-    }
+    "port": 8080
 }
 ```